shipyard/react-flask-starter/NOTES.md

 ## Recommendations

-- Update the `pyproject.toml` requirements to pin the indirect library requirements since flask doesn't bother to specify it's actual requirements and will break when the requirements are updated.
+- (Done!)
+Update the `pyproject.toml` requirements to pin the indirect library requirements since flask doesn't bother to specify it's actual requirements and will break when the requirements are updated.
 (Already done in [`shipyard/flask-react-starter` PR#19](https://github.com/shipyard/react-flask-starter/pull/19) submitted by myself).
 - Provide instruction on where to find the GIF URL in the Giphy results and note that programmatic retrieval will retrieve the actual GIF even though viewing the URL through a browser does not.
 - <span id="files-upload-fix"></span>Update the `/api/vi/files/upload/` endpoint to:
   1. [Fix return status when no 'file' provided to `/api/vi/files/upload/`.](https://github.com/zanerock/react-flask-starter/blob/main/backend/src/routes/localstack.py#L32)
   2. [Use `file.filename` for the file (if provided) and generate a filename (== object Key) only if necessary and fix the generated filename logic which results in the same filename being created for multiple uploads within the same second.](https://github.com/zanerock/react-flask-starter/blob/main/backend/src/routes/localstack.py#L35)
   3. [Take cognizance of the file 'Content-Type'.](https://github.com/zanerock/react-flask-starter/blob/main/backend/src/routes/localstack.py#L45)
-  You can see my changes [here].
+  You can see my changes [here](https://github.com/zanerock/react-flask-starter/blob/main/backend/src/routes/localstack.py#L29).
+- Provide some guidance on Postgres.
+  - How can you get SQL files to run so you can add tables?
+  - How can you connect to the Postgres database?
+  - How can you enable/get logs?

 ## TODOs